web-illinois/toolkit-builder/site/components/introduction.md

 </div>

 ## Description
 The Introduction Web Component is a large introduction block that is used to start out a larger block of text.
+It is meant to be distinct from a header.

 ## Technical Information
-You should not attempt to reformat this, although you can add underline and links in this component.
-Do not include header tags in this component.
+You should not attempt to reformat this, although you can add bold and links in this component.
+Do not include paragraph or header tags in this component.
+Do not include underlines, as this can be confused as a link.